U.S. flag

 As a trial attorney representing DHS in immigration removal proceedings, Stern deals with a diverse range of cases such as people seeking asylum, asking for a change in their status based on a family relationship, or those facing removal due to criminal convictions.
 The immigration court determines whether an individual should be removed from the United States or granted relief or protection, which permits them to remain in the country.
 Stern also works on cases involving human rights violations, and human trafficking, and cases with national security concerns.

 Stern and her colleagues are responsible for asking enough questions and reviewing documents and files to ensure that individuals in removal proceedings know all avenues of relief for which they qualify – including reviewing for potential claims to U.S. citizenship.
-Making sure everyone has a fair in immigration proceedings is important to Stern.
+Making sure everyone has a fair hearing in immigration proceedings is important to Stern.

 Stern's children grew up as part of the DHS family, hearing stories of people she met in immigration court, how she approached their cases, and what she had learned from the day.
 She would tell her children, “Even good people can make bad choices" when discussing cases involving criminal convictions.
 She would tell them to be true to themselves, to who they were, and think about how they could contribute to the common good.